THE OWNER’S MANUAL

 What type of leather is best for homes with pets?

 We recommend any of our semi-aniline dyed leather pieces.
-Semi-aniline leatheris more pet-friendly, kid-friendly and ideal for high-traffic areas because the dyeing process—while still showcasing the natural markings of the full-grain hide—includes a protective topcoat that is easier to clean, more durable overall and resistant to wear + tear.
+Semi-aniline leather is more pet-friendly, kid-friendly and ideal for high-traffic areas because the dyeing process—while still showcasing the natural markings of the full-grain hide—includes a protective topcoat that is easier to clean, more durable overall and resistant to wear + tear.

 It should be noted that no leather is 100% claw-proof!
 Tearing can still happen depending on the pressure, force and frequency of the scratching/clawing.